NeilMacMullen/jumpfs/README.md

 #Installation

 ##PowerShell
-Download the gomark executable and ensure it is in your path.
+Download the jumpfs executable and ensure it is in your path.
-Download the gomark-functions.psm1 module.
+Download the jumpfs-functions.psm1 module.
 (Edit aliases to taste) Run

- import-module gomark-functions.psm1
+ import-module jumpfs-functions.psm1

 ##DOS